 2:18–3:01 Example of a Blog Post Optimized

-Add Video to a Playlist
+Add Video To A Playlist

 Once you have several videos up and running be sure to add them to a playlist.
 A YouTube playlist is a collection of similar videos.
-For example, I have one for Twitter Tips.
-(You can click on the image below to view it on YouTube.

 Furthermore, you can add a playlist to your other videos as well.
 This can increase traffic to those videos in the playlist.
 People can click on them when they pop up in a video.